Rick-8/Live-Long-And-Play/README.md

      jshint.com at periodic points, making sure the code was right. which now show clear, and no faults found.
    - I used the Google Developer Tools to test and iron out little kinks in my HTML and CSS code.
    - During the development process, my Mentor advice was not to use Alerts, so they were removed and replaced with messages in the game play display area.
+   - When making the text red for the "make a selection please" if you press play with out making a selection It didnt change back to black when you did press play, so I added code to the reset function and the track users selected choice section to rectify this.

    ## Deployment